timveletta/timveletta-com/src/content/blog/deploying-a-static-site-to-aws-using-github-actions.md

 imageCreditName: cetteup
 imageCreditLink: https://unsplash.com/@cetteup?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 tags:
-  - aws
+  - AWS
-  - github
+  - Github
-  - devops
+  - DevOps
 ---

 I was fortunate enough to get a beta invite to Github Actions earlier this week so I figured I would try to deploy a static website to AWS as a way of comparing with other tools such as GitLab and AWS CodeBuild.